 Show / Hide Heading in Book

-Use this option to control the visibility of the entire heading in your final eBook.
+Use this option to control the visibility of the entire heading in your final book.
 Elements like Copyright and Epigraph hide headings so that the title isn’t displayed.
 This option does not affect chapter numbering.

 Note: the title of your element will still be used in the Table of Contents, regardless of whether your heading is displayed.